 If you are unable to discern your truth through understanding your Body Window, you may want to consider a posture evaluation by a physical therapist or other bodywork practitioner.
 If you are an athlete, please consult the experts in your sport for more specific information!

-It also really pays, especially as you age, to practice foam rolling, Yoga, Tai Chi, and Qi Gong, or work out on physio balls and body balls, or whatever other Intuitive Movement you choose.
+It also really pays, especially as you age, to practice foam rolling, Yoga, Tai Chi, and Qigong, or work out on physio balls and body balls, or whatever other intuitive movement you choose.
 You will find that not only will you learn how to improve your posture, and improve your balance, which impacts all your movements, but your strength will also improve.

 The National Institutes of Health has now published that chronic back pain can be dramatically improved by Yoga.
-Chronic back pain is one of the most common inflictions of the modern age, despite the fact that machines do all our work!
+Chronic back pain is one of the most common afflictions of the modern age, despite the fact that machines do all our work!
 This is more evidence of the body-mind-soul connection.
 You have less physical requirements, yet more physical problems in our modern age!

 Understanding your body and its reflection of who you are has never been more important than in our stress-filled age.
 Body self-awareness is a must if you are to achieve body-mind-soul healing and overall health!
-The body, mind and soul are one!

 The benefits of body self-awareness and bodywork are all immeasurable in your life.